dharinparekh/Markov/readme.txt

 Doubts and Mistakes:
-1) what to do In case of same frequency? i think it will choose the one which comes first as i am using the max() function.

 2) "('love', 'to', 'code')": {"*****": 1}, i am marking the end of file using '*****' so if we ever type 'love to code' as input it will give prediction '*****'